Model-Based Transfer Learning for Contextual Reinforcement Learning: Appendix

+with an initial length scale $\ell = 1.0$ (constrained to lie in the range $[10^{-2}, 10^2]$).
+To determine the hyperparameters, we begin by generating synthetic data that aligns with our modeling assumptions, including constant training performance and a linear generalization gap, while introducing noise to degrade generalization performance by up to 10\%, sampled from a uniform distribution.
+We vary the GP hyperparameters, including noise standard deviation over the set $\{0.001, 0.01, 0.1, 1\}$, the number of restarts for the optimizer over $\{5, 6, \dots, 15\}$, and explore several kernel configurations on the synthetic data.
+We then select the hyperparameter configuration that maximizes the average predictive performance.
+Specifically, we choose a noise standard deviation of $\sigma = 0.001$ and perform $15$ random restarts of the hyperparameter optimizer to reduce the risk of convergence to poor local minima.
+We use the same GP hyperparameter configuration across all experiments and benchmarks. }

-In our study, we conducted hyperparameter tuning experiments for Gaussian Process (GP) regression to optimize its performance.
-Specifically, we varied the noise standard deviation over the set $\{0.001, 0.01, 0.1, 1\}$ and the number of restarts for the optimizer over the set $\{5, 10, 15\}$.
-We explored several kernel configurations, including the combination of a constant kernel (C) and a radial basis function kernel (RBF) with a length scale ranging from 0.01 to 100, as well as more complex kernels incorporating a white noise kernel and an exponential sine squared kernel with varying length scales and periodicities.
-Each GP model was instantiated with the specified kernel, and the noise level was set to the square of the noise standard deviation.
-This systematic exploration aimed to identify the optimal set of hyperparameters that could enhance the model's predictive accuracy.
+\jhdelete{In our study, we conducted hyperparameter tuning experiments for Gaussian Process (GP) regression to optimize its performance.
+Specifically, we varied the noise standard deviation over the set $\{0.001, 0.01, 0.1, 1\}$ and the number of restarts for the optimizer over the set $\{5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15\}$ with several kernel configurations.
+We set noise standard deviation as $0.1$, the number of restarts for the optimizer over the set as $9$, and the kernel as the combination of a constant kernel (C) with the bound from 0.001 to 1000 and a radial basis function kernel (RBF) with a length scale ranging from 0.01 to 100.
+The noise level was set to the square of the noise standard deviation ($0.1^2$). }